 Many of us are still figuring out how to measure employee experience (EX).

-But it’s worth the effort because companies that focus on improving the employee experience have enhanced their teams’ productivity, retention, and engagement.
+But it’s worth the effort because companies that focus on improving the employee experience have enhanced their teams’ productivity, retention, and boosted employee engagement.

 This, in turn, is leading to higher rates of customer satisfaction, increased sales, and advancements in overall organizational performance.